dimyG/jekyll-theme-chirpy/_posts/2021-05-24-bitcoin-in-the-west.md

 driven?
 It is unlikely but not impossible.
 This is why we should be prepared even if the chances are small.
 We need to have the means by which we can escape the control of "evil" central actors, not only in the realm of information exchange but most importantly, in the realm of value exchange too.
-In these fronts, network neutrality is of paramount importance, followed by the property of privacy (in which bitcoin doesn’t excel).
+In these fronts, network neutrality is of paramount importance, followed by the property of privacy (in which bitcoin doesn’t excel yet).
 Bitcoin and any other network which is sufficiently neutral, would have a crucial role to play.

 # Counterarguments
 The counterarguments are that these same networks will be used by criminals, hostile sanctioned states or authoritarian regimes themselves.
-They could threaten the dominance of western democracies by replacing the dollar as the global reserve currency, and that they contribute to environmental pollution by consuming huge amounts of energy.
+They could threaten the dominance of western democracies by replacing the dollar as the global reserve currency, and that they contribute to global warming by consuming huge amounts of energy.
 Some of these arguments are fair.
 There is indeed a price we have to pay.
 But how high is that price really?

 Let’s examine the criminals case first.
 There is a fundamental truth about us humans.
 Under "normal" circumstances,